 Be astonished with your capacity to live wholeheartedly.
 We all have value and something to offer this world.
-This truth can get covered up with layers of destructive conditioning like shame.
-We are bombarded with messages that we are not good enough, worthy enough, happier enough.
-We are enough just as we are in this moment!
+This truth can get covered up with layers of conditioning like shame.
+We are bombarded with messages that we are not good enough, worthy enough, happy enough.
+We are enough just as we are at this moment!

 At first we may not even know what we offer, and once we do it may look different than we expected.
 As we pay attention, nurture a loving awareness, we begin to take off the layers of protection and truly see ourselves.
-People who cultivate compassion tend to become less critical and more forgiving of themselves, happier, and better able to pull themselves out of oppressive feelings like anxiety.
+People who cultivate compassion tend to become less critical and more forgiving of themselves, happier, and better able to managing intense feelings like anxiety.
 We increase our resiliency, increase our acceptance of ourselves and others, and increase feelings of gratitude.

 Practice: Every day, list up 3-5 things for which you feel grateful.
 After a week, take notice of its effect.

 We embody what we practice.
 And this speaks to people.
 As I began to engage in compassion cultivation practices, I started to notice more acts of kindness.
 I began to share my gratitude with others, including strangers.
 Tara Brach shares, “The greatest gift we can give someone is to mirror back their goodness.”

 Practice: Next time you see someone act thoughtfully or kindly, thank the person.
 Pay attention to the person’s body language, facial expressions.
 Pay attention to how it makes you feel.